-Eaquals continued to provide external consultancy throughout 2021 which is overseen by Director of Accreditation, Training & Consultancy.
+Eaquals continued to provide external consultancy throughout 2022 which was overseen by Director of Accreditation, Training & Consultancy.
 These included quality assurance audits, syllabi review and CEFR alignment in course design and assessment among others.
 We delivered these consultancy projects for institutions including University of the West Indies and Ben-Gurion University of the Negev.